namooo0/HemoSource/README.md

 This will hopefully accomplish a way for administration to find blood for patients who are in need of blood

-TIme to find blood will go from multiple phone calls (raning ~15-20 min total) to a few clicks of the mouse and one phone call
+TIme to find blood will go from multiple phone calls (ranging ~15-20 min total) to a few clicks of the mouse and one phone call

 System will incorporate scanning function used to scan blood in and out of BB/HOS